jmcelroy5/Biking-Across-the-US/_posts/2014-06-13-transam-with-the-fam.md

 ![alt text](http://i.imgur.com/uhrY3swl.jpg)

-Also, there was a famous diner called Cooky's Cafe after 30 miles, reputedly one of the best on the TransAmerican Trail.
+There was a famous diner called Cooky's Cafe after 30 miles, reputedly one of the best on the TransAmerican Trail.
 I rushed us through the first part of the ride, anxious to get there before they closed at 1:00.
 But of course, there's always time for a turtle rescue, even when pie is on the line.
 These fellas are suicidal!
 We've probably rescued dozens of them, though sadly we see more squished turtles than live ones.

 ![alt text](http://i.imgur.com/rDShnh6l.jpg)